eshedmargalit/cn_preschool/cbb_fascicles/m2_JupyGit/git_started.md

 ```

 the **-a** makes the list show the '.' files too.
 Now we can see the .git
-file, so git should be tracking this directory.
+directory, so git should be tracking this directory.

 _FunFact: '.' and '..' are the directory you are currently in and the
 directory above it.
 Try_